Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

   }

   /// Listens to the [PageParameters] updates provided by the [PageParametersProxy.pageNotifiers]
-  /// and delegates handling [pageParameters] to the [NavigationNotifier.handleNewPageParameters]. void _pageParametersUpdatesListener(PageParameters pageParameters) {
+  /// and delegates handling [pageParameters] to the [NavigationNotifier.handlePageParametersUpdates]. void _pageParametersUpdatesListener(PageParameters pageParameters) {
-    _navigationNotifier.handleNewPageParameters(pageParameters);
+    _navigationNotifier.handlePageParametersUpdates(pageParameters);
   }
 }
 ```